All Episodes

 And he did indeed get a standing ovation.

-And he got showaked in the election.
+And he got shellacked in the election.

 But he did what the media wanted him to do.

-He went in there and he praised Obama and he praised the NAA LCP and the congressional black Caucasians for preparing Obama for his moment in history.
+He went in there and he praised Obama and he praised the NAALCP and the Congressional Black Caucasians for preparing Obama for his moment in history.

 We can't be happier.